loowid/loowid/README.md

       ```
       http://www.cert-depot.com/
-      If no certificate available loowid startup in http port.
+      If no certificate available LooWID startup in http port.
       When https port is running, http port is used only to redirect to https port.
       ```